kiarakitana/RL_project/README.md

 # RL_project

 ## Overview
 This project implements reinforcement learning for managing energy storage in a data center environment.
-The main goal is to train and validate an agent to optimize energy transactions based on price data.
+The main goal is to train and validate an Tabular Q Learning agent to optimize energy transactions based on price data.

 ## Project Structure
 ```